Supporting Teens: How Can I Help Someone With Depression?

 Get Active

 Physical activity is a natural antidepressant.
 Experts recommend one hour of daily activity and more is better.
 Go for a walk with your loved one for both quality time and activity.
+Anything that gets them out of the house and interacting with other people will help.

-Get them involved in activities or sports, set up an incentive plan with a reward for being active.
+Studies have also shown how after-school activities help kids deal with depression.
+Get them involved in activities or sports and set up an incentive plan with a reward for being active.
 Find a club, volunteering opportunity, or school team that your adolescent is willing to join.
-Anything that gets them out of the house and interacting with other people will help.

 Eat Well

 There is a strong connection between diet and mental health.
-People struggling with depressions often lose their appetite or binge on junk foods.
+People struggling with depression often lose their appetite or binge on junk foods.
 Role-model healthy eating habits as a family.
 Eat lots of fresh vegetables and add healthy fats like extra virgin olive oil and grass-fed butter.

 Sugar feeds depression, so cut down your child’s consumption of sweets as much as possible.
 Also, make sure they are getting enough of the following nutrients, as they support healthy and happy brain functioning: